-A huge component in teaching Kinders to read is teaching them sight words!
-Here is a breakdown on how I teach sight words to my students.
+Next, a huge component in teaching Kinders to read is teaching them sight words!
+Here is a breakdown of how I teach sight words to my students.
 Keep in mind the minimum sight word requirement for your area.
-For my county it was 100 words to go to 1st grade but now it is changing to a minimum of 200, although they would like closer to 300.
+For my county, it was 100 words to go to 1st grade but now it is changing to a minimum of 200, although they would like closer to 300.
 Students can not advance reading levels without knowing sight words.
 If you need more specific sight word help, I have a FREE online webinar all about sight words!
 You can check that out here.

 Finally, what about that first week of school?
+This is a huge event for New to Kindergarten Teachers.
 I know that has you sweating already.
 We can set you up for success with that as well.
 Here is a freebie art project that I do each and every year on the first day.
 As a matter of fact, we use it for the cover of our scrapbook as well.
-The first lesson every single Kindergarten teacher uses the first few weeks of school involves procedures and rules.
+The first lesson every single Kindergarten teacher uses during the first few weeks of school involves procedures and rules.
 Check out this post about School Rules that will be a HUGE time saver.